Sacrafex/OAS/README.md

 To-Do:

-Find a way to host the Files instead of Discord
+Work on a backend PHP-Based Server to host the files.

 Improve Styling